-Prevention
+Tick Bites: Prevention

-The first step in prevention is to dress appropriately in tick infested areas.
+Generally speaking, the first step in prevention of tick bites is to dress appropriately in tick infested areas.
 Wooded areas and high brush tend to harbor ticks in abundance, though they do live in other places.
-While hiking or doing other activities in these areas, it is recommended to wear light-colored clothes as to make the ticks more visible.
+While hiking or doing other activities in these areas, wearing light-colored clothes is recommended to make the ticks more visible.
 Dress in long pants and long sleeves with pants tucked into high socks.
-Clothes can be treated with permethrin as a tick repellent.
-This needs to be reapplied after 6 washings or after 6 weeks.
-DEET bug spray can be used on exposed skin for added protection.
-Tick checks should be done after being outside.
-Look in hard to see areas, including behind ears, hairlines and in folds of skin.
-Also, dogs often bring ticks into people’s homes.
-Dogs should be treated with tick prevention measures and checked for ticks after being outside.
+Furthermore, you can treat your clothes with permethrin as a tick repellent.
+You need to reapply it after 6 washings or 6 weeks.
+Additionally, you can use DEET bug spray on exposed skin for added protection.

 If you developed any symptoms, seek medical treatment immediately.
 Symptoms include-